-Each year, hundreds of U.S. citizens face arrest in other countries because they are carrying firearms or ammunition, much of which they could legally possess in the United States.
-Most arrests happen on the Canadian and Mexican borders, where people attempt to cross with a firearm they routinely keep in their vehicle.
+Each year, hundreds of U.S. citizens are arrested abroad for carrying firearms or ammunition, even if they could legally possess them in the United States.
+Most arrests happen on the Canadian and Mexican borders, where people try to cross with a gun they normally keep in their vehicle.
+There have also been several arrests in the Caribbean due to shell casings or ammunition in suitcases.

-The penalties can be severe: paying steep fines, having the firearms -- and vehicle -- taken away, going to prison, and/or being banned for life from that country.
+Besides causing significant delays to your travel, the penalties can be severe: paying steep fines, having the firearms -- and vehicles -- taken away, going to prison, or being banned for life from that country.

-No one is exempt from penalties for violating another country’s gun laws, with a little thought and research ahead of time though, you can avoid most of these problems.
+No one is exempt from penalties for violating another country’s gun laws.
+With a little thought and research before you travel, you can avoid most of these problems.

 Know Before You Go